fluid-project/infusion-docs/src/documents/CoreAPI.md

 * `logLevel {Boolean|LogLevel}` The system logging level to be made current and to be pushed onto the top of the system's stack of logging levels.

 Push a value onto the stack of the system's current logging levels.
 This will become the system's current logging level until there is a corresponding call to `fluid.popLogging`.
-The argument may either be a boolean, in which case one of the standard logging levels (`true: evel.INFO` / `false: evel.IMPORTANT`) will be selected, or else one of the members of the `evel` structure or a `LogLevel` marker in general.
-The stack is initialised with a single element of `evel.IMPORTANT`.
+The argument may either be a boolean, in which case one of the standard logging levels (`true: fluid.logLevel.INFO` / `false: fluid.logLevel.IMPORTANT`) will be selected, or else one of the members of the `fluid.logLevel` structure or a `LogLevel` marker in general.
+The stack is initialised with a single element of `fluid.logLevel.IMPORTANT`.

 ### fluid.popLogging()